tum-i4/munch/testing_coreutils_with_klee.md

  klee-replay: EXIT STATUS: NORMAL (0 seconds)
  ```

- Before moving on to testing more complex applications, lets make sure we can get decent coverage of the simple echo.c.
+ Before moving on to testing more complex applications, lets make sure we can get decent coverage of the simple **echo.c**.
 The problem before was that we weren’t making enough data symbolic, providing echo with two symbolic arguments should be plenty to cover the entire program.
-We can use the POSIX runtime --sym-args option to pass multiple options.
+We can use the POSIX runtime **--sym-args** option to pass multiple options.
 Here are the steps, after switching back to the obj-llvm/src directory:

  ```
  src$ cd ../../obj-llvm/src/